shimaomao/fluxexample/README.md

 ## Provider ##

 This is the data provider and is connecting to a H2 database.
 It also has a wait implemented to simulate a huge service work.
 It can by configured in the application.properties.
+There is a Swagger UI implemented on the URL http://localhost:8088/

 ## Consumer ##

 This will consume the data from provider.
 To simulate the block or non blocking calls.
+You can call the Swagger UI on http://localhost:8090/